Galts-Gulch/avarice/docs/configuring.md

 Database
 --------

+-   **Archive:** Save all data in Archive.sqlite in database Path.
+-   **Store All:** Never delete any data.
+Avarice normally only keeps the needed data.
 -   **Debug:** Debug flag avoids dropping the db table. *This is only ever used for developing and should not otherwise be used.*
 -   **Path:** Relative path to database directory.